Luipada: Hagiographical accounts

-The Sakya school of Tibetan Buddhism records that Luipa's was a kayastha or scribe, at the court of Dharmapala, the emperor of Varendra in northern Bengal.
+The Sakya school of Tibetan Buddhism records that Luipa was a kayastha or scribe by occupation, at the court of Dharmapala, the emperor of Varendra in northern Bengal.
 While begging for alms at Dharmapala's palace Savaripa recognized the scribe Luipa as a suitable recipient for his Samvara lineage; his extraordinary talent was evident in the versified letters he wrote to the king's correspondents, a task requiring a pointed concentration.

 The account of Luipa found in the work of Taranatha, a scholar from the Jonang school of Tibetan Buddhism, differs significantly from that found in Buton's work.
 Here, Luipa was a scribe to the King of Oddiyana and was initiated into the Vajravārāhī mandala.

 Poetry of Luipa rendered into English

 The following poetic extract of Luipa is from his work, Kāā Tarubara, the first pada of the Charyapada (c.
 9-10th century) and rendered into English by Mahendra Bora and cited in Ayyappapanicker & Akademi (1997: p.
 599):